INGV/rosetta/README.md

 | Fault radius (W&C)         | Seismogenic fault estimated radius following Wells & Coppersmith (1994)                        |
 | Plot file                  | Location in the file system of the related plot file                                           |

-For a detailed description of all the parameters shown in the CSV file, please refer to Sbarra et al. 2023 (<https://doi.org/10.5194/nhess-23-1007-2023>).
+For a detailed description of all the parameters in the CSV file, please refer to Sbarra et al. 2023 (<https://doi.org/10.5194/nhess-23-1007-2023>).

-If you experience any problems, have any doubts or suggestions, please, [open an issue](https://github.com/INGV/rosetta/issues) on this GitHub repository.
+If you experience any problems or have doubts or suggestions, please [open an issue](https://github.com/INGV/rosetta/issues) on this GitHub repository.

 ## TO DO